 Norway’s most popular art gallery was founded in 1837, and now houses the country’s leading collection of paintings, drawings, and sculptures.
 A couple of hours strolling amongst the artwork is a fantastic way to spend an afternoon in Oslo, with highlights from the permanent collection including Edvard Munch's The Scream, Madonna and masterpieces by Manet and other French impressionists.

 1. Get out into the forest

-Oslomarka covers around 1,700 square kilometres, and is recognised as the most important outdoor area in Norway, with an intricate network of hiking tracks that are free for all to use.
+Oslomarka covers around 1,700 square kilometers and is recognized as the most important outdoor area in Norway, with an intricate network of hiking tracks that are free for all to use.
 There are countless routes which make for an ideal day trip, and few cities in the world can boast such proximity to nature at its best.